astropy/astropy/docs/development/releasing.rst

 * Do not do step #20 or later, as those are tasks for an actual release.

 .. note::
-    ``~/.pypirc`` files necessary for uploading to the testpypi server seem to require you to include your password to be able to manage to do ``register`` properly.
-This is rather insecure, because it means you have to put your PyPI password in a plain-text file.
-Bear this in mind when creating your PyPI password, or temporarily change your password just for the purpose of doing a release.
+    ``~/.pypirc`` files necessary for uploading to the testpypi server require you to include your password to be able to manage to do ``register`` properly.
+This can be insecure, because it means you have to put your PyPI password in a plain-text file.
+So you'll want to set the ``~/.pypirc`` file permissions to be quite restrictive, use a temporary PyPI password just for doing releases, or some other measure to ensure your password remains secure.

 Maintaining Bug Fix Releases